- Quick Answer

 How Scoring Works

-The Texas CDL skills test uses a point-deduction scoring system.
-You start with a perfect score and lose points for errors.
-The passing threshold varies by section.
+The Texas CDL skills test uses a point-deduction scoring system: you start with a perfect score and lose points for errors, with section-specific standards.
 Here is the general structure:

 Your total score sheet will show point deductions per category.
 After the test, the examiner reviews the sheet with you regardless of outcome.
-If you fail, the sheet will show exactly which items cost you points — use it as a study guide for your retake.
+If you fail, the sheet will show which items cost you points — use it as a study guide for your retest.

 Automatic Disqualifiers